apache/lucenenet/websites/site/quick-start/tutorial.md

 Technically the line above to `dotnet add package Lucene.Net --prerelease` is not needed because the `Lucene.Net.Analysis.Common` Nuget package has a dependency on the `Lucene.Net` Nuget package which means that when you execute this line `dotnet add package Lucene.Net.Analysis.Common --prerelease` it will automatically pull that dependency into the project too.
 But since this is another introductory example I chose to add each Nuget package explicitly so that I'm not counting on one package being a dependency of the other.
 Either way is fine.

 ### View the Project Files
 Just like in the prior example the project folder will have two files and an obj directory with some files.
-Now use your favorite editor to view the project’s .proj file.
+Now use your favorite editor to view the project's .proj file.
 It should look like this:

 <img src='https://lucenenet.apache.org/images/quick-start/tutorial/example2.csproj.png'>